 A font collection file (one that contains multiple font resources) should have either .OTC or .TTC as the extension, regardless of whether or not layout tables are present in any of the font resources, and regardless of the kind of outline data used.
 The .TTC extension may be used for font collection files containing font resources that use CFF outline data if needed for backward compatibility with older software that was not aware of the .OTC extension.

 A variable font that uses OFF font variations mechanisms and associated tables should use the extensions .OTF, .TTF, .OTC or .TTC following the above guidance.
-If there is a need to provide some indication wihtin a filename that the file contains a variable font, a recommended convention is to append “VF” (with a preceding delimiter character) at the end of the file name (before the extension) — e.g., “Selawik-VF.ttf”.
+If there is a need to provide some indication within a filename that the file contains a variable font, a recommended convention is to append “VF” (with a preceding delimiter character) at the end of the file name (before the extension) — e.g., “Selawik-VF.ttf”.

 In all cases, software must determine the kind of outlines present in a font not from the filename extension but from the contents of the file.